Privacy policy

 Changes and updates to the privacy policy

 We ask you to regularly inform yourself about the content of our privacy policy.
-We will adjust the privacy policy as soon as changes in the data processing we carry out make this necessary.
+We adjust the privacy policy as soon as changes in the data processing we carry out make this necessary.
 We will inform you as soon as the changes require an action on your part (e.g., consent) or any other individual notification.

 Business-related processing